The CEHS Research Office invite all to attend the 2018 Celebration of Scholars event!

 Student Research Poster Fair

-Undergraduate and/or graduate students who are conducting undergraduate research projects, capstone projects, masters’ theses, or dissertation research – either independently or in collaboration with faculty members – are encouraged to submit their research to be considered for public presentation at the Student Research Poster Fair.
+Undergraduate and/or graduate students who are conducting undergraduate research projects, capstone projects, masters’ theses, or dissertation research – either independently or in collaboration with faculty members – will be presenting their research at the Student Research Poster Fair.
 Presentations will be evaluated, based on defined criteria, and the following awards will be given to the students with the best presentations:

 - Graduate Student Awards: First: $300; Second: $200; Third: $100